 - i.
+Access to Off-Street Parking - ii.
 In the Core and Center transect zones, alleys or lanes shall be the primary source of access to off-street parking.
 In the General and Edge transect zones, alleys or lanes are the desirable source of access to off-street parking.
-Parking along alleys or lanes may be head-in, diagonal, or parallel. - Alleys or lanes may be incorporated into parking lots as if they were standard parking access aisles.
-Access to all properties adjacent to the alley must be maintained. - iii.
-Access between rear parking lots across property lines is strongly encouraged. - iv.
-Residential buildings on individual lots must meet the garage standards in Section 4.04.04.F. - (5) Parking structures are permitted only in the Core and Center transect zones and must be no taller than four stories and must be separated from adjacent streets by liner buildings at least two stories in height and no less than 20 feet in depth.
-Liner buildings may be detached from or attached to parking structures. - (6) Landscaping for off-street parking and loading areas shall, as a minimum, meet the requirements of 7.09.00.
+Parking along alleys or lanes may be head-in, diagonal, or parallel. - iii.
+Alleys or lanes may be incorporated into parking lots as if they were standard parking access aisles.
+Access to all properties adjacent to the alley must be maintained. - iv.
+Access between rear parking lots across property lines is strongly encouraged. - v.
+Residential buildings on individual lots must meet the garage standards in Section 4.04.04.F. - (4) Parking structures are permitted only in the Core and Center transect zones and must be separated from adjacent streets by liner buildings at least two stories in height and no less than 20 feet in depth.
+Liner buildings may be detached from or attached to parking structures. - (5) Landscaping for off-street parking and loading areas shall, as a minimum, meet the requirements of 7.09.00.